axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-Consensus-Role-Transfers-v1.0.0.md

 - Note: Specify all the chain names on -n flag where we want proposal to run

 # Transfer governance to AxelarServiceGovernance
+ts-node evm/gateway.js \
-ts-node evm/governance.js schedule transferGovernance $minimumTimeDelay \
+  --action transferGovernance \
+  --destination "$AXELAR_SERVICE_GOVERNANCE" \
+  --governance \
-  --contractName InterchainGovernance \
+  --governanceContract InterchainGovernance \
-  --targetContractName AxelarGateway \
-  --newGovernance "$AXELAR_SERVICE_GOVERNANCE"
+  --activationTime $minimumTimeDelay

 # After minimumTimeDelay has passed, execute the proposal
 # Use the target and calldata values printed by the schedule command above